Federal Tax Lien

 Does a Tax Lien affect My Credit Score?

-As of April 2018, all three tax bureaus (Equifax, TransUnion, Experian) removed liens from appearing on your credit report meaning that it should not affect your credit score whether or not it has been paid off.
-Although a lien does not appear on your credit score it still does need to be handled as they are still public records and may appear on other consumer reports.
+Since April 2018 all three tax bureaus (Equifax, TransUnion, and Experian) stopped reporting liens on credit reports.
+This means that Federal Tax Liens should not affect your credit score irregardless of whether or not the lien has been satisfied.
+However, even if a lien does not appear on your credit report, it still does need to be needs to be resolved since they are public records and can appear on other consumer reports.

 How Do I Know If I Have a Federal Tax Lien?